cboettig/labnotebook/_posts/2010-10-21-spatial-warning-signals-power-etc.md

 ![]( http://farm5.staticflickr.com/4089/5101650050_2cc9530a89_o.png )

 Note that the eigenvalue lambda is evaluated at the fixed point in each case, and over sufficient range in the bifurcation parameter, the change is non-linear.
-The bifurcation seems to happen at about $$a=174$$, corresponding to an equilibrium population of  $ \hat x = 525$.  lambda doesn't depend on the bifurcation parameter $$a$$ except through the value of $ \hat x $;  Unfortunately closed form expressions for $$ \frac{e K x^2}{h^2+x^2}-e x - a = 0$$ aren't particularly manageable.
-The jump in $$ \hat x $$ which results in a jump in lambda is the result of the numerical minimizer starting to grab the other root -- of course lambda should in fact pass smoothly through zero, triggering the bifurcation.
+The bifurcation seems to happen at about $a=174$, corresponding to an equilibrium population of  $\hat x = 525$.  lambda doesn't depend on the bifurcation parameter $$a$$ except through the value of $\hat x$;  Unfortunately closed form expressions for $\frac{e K x^2}{h^2+x^2}-e x - a = 0$ aren't particularly manageable.
+The jump in
+$\hat x$ which results in a jump in lambda is the result of the numerical minimizer starting to grab the other root -- of course lambda should in fact pass smoothly through zero, triggering the bifurcation.

 ### and in the literature...